aws-amplify/amplify-category-api/packages/amplify-graphql-transformer-test-utils/API.md

 import { CfnStack } from 'aws-cdk-lib';
 import { CfnTable } from 'aws-cdk-lib/aws-dynamodb';
 import { Construct } from 'constructs';
-import { DatasourceType } from '@aws-amplify/graphql-transformer-core';
+import { DataSourceType } from '@aws-amplify/graphql-transformer-core';
 import { ISynthesisSession } from 'aws-cdk-lib';
 import type { NestedStackProvider } from '@aws-amplify/graphql-transformer-interfaces';
 import { RDSConnectionSecrets } from '@aws-amplify/graphql-transformer-core';